Back to blog

 Customer retention and churn KPI

-As relatively new metrics, Customer Retention and Customer Churn took a swing at the beginning of the last year.
+As relatively new B2B sales metrics, Customer Retention and Customer Churn took a swing at the beginning of the last year.

 The same year when every possible business completely transferred online.
 These KPIs now present one of the most essential sales and customer success metrics.